ChewKeanHo/AutomataCI/README.md

-### Cross-compiling Confidently
+### Cross-Compiling Confidently

-Build confidently not just for the common CPUs but other hardware as well with your selected supportive technologies.
+Build confidently not just for the common CPUs but also other hardware as well with your selected technologies.

 [![cross-compile demo](.internals/screenshots/en/automataci_cross-compile-confidently_en.gif)](#cross-compile-confidently)